 Elementary Subject Matter Waiver

-The liberal studies major at Chico State is a CCTC approved Elementary Subject Matter waiver program.
-Graduates who successfully complete the following teaching options may not be required to take the California Subject Examination for Teachers (CSET): Multiple Subjects in order to enter a credential program in California.
+The Bachelor of Arts in Liberal Studies at Chico State is a California Commission on Teacher Credentialing (CTC) approved Elementary Subject Matter waiver program.
+Graduates who complete either liberal studies option may not be required to take the California Subject Examination for Teachers (CSET): Multiple Subjects to enter a credential program in California.

 Liberal Studies Options

-General option (on campus).
-Students who select this option will complete a BA in liberal studies in preparation for a Multiple Subjects Credential program.
-The major core courses of the Liberal Studies Program combined with General Education fulfill all of the requirements for establishing subject matter competency for the Elementary Subject Matter Standards.
-Students may use up to 30 units of electives to complete a minor, a second major, or study abroad.
-The liberal studies BA is designed to be completed in four years.
+The general option.
+Students who complete this option are prepared to enter the Multiple Subject Credential program.
+The major core courses of the program combined with General Education fulfill the requirements for establishing subject matter competency as established by the California Commission on Teaching Credentialing.
+Students may use electives to complete a minor, a second major, or study abroad.

-Bilingual/Cross-Cultural Spanish Option.
-Students who select this option are interested in teaching in elementary bilingual, or dual-immersion, classroom settings.
-This option prepares students for admission into the Bilingual Multiple Subjects Credential Program at Chico State and includes courses in Spanish, Mexican/Latinx history and culture, and the teaching of English as a second language.
+The bilingual/cross-cultural Spanish option.
+Students who select this option are interested in teaching in elementary bilingual or dual-immersion classroom settings.
+This option, which prepares students for admission into the Bilingual Multiple Subject Credential program at Chico State, includes courses in Spanish, Mexican/Latinx history and culture, and teaching English as a second language.
 This option offers interdisciplinary knowledge and hands-on field experiences working with bilingual students and in local elementary school settings.

 Grading Requirement